 - T < threshold ...
 Population is dying out

-A prisoner's dilemma has only one Nash equilibrium, namely when all players are D players.
+A prisoner's dilemma in a well-mixed, unstructured population has only one Nash equilibrium, namely when all players are D players.

 However, our simulation of a group-structured population with a global selection threshold shows that a population of C players develops stably if the selection threshold is greater P (value for D playing against another D) but less or equal R (the value a C player receives when interacting with a D player).